 - the “Let’s Leave No One Behind” report will serve as evidence for the Fife Welfare Reform and Anti-Poverty group and the NHS Child Poverty Sub-Group

-- A Save the Date proposed by Oxfam (Rhiannon Sims) for 27 February 2020 for a “Let’s Talk Inequality” consultation to shape the UK Oxfam manifesto, to be hosted at New Volunteer House, more details will be posted closer the date.
+- On 27 February 2020 Oxfam and FCE hosted a “Let’s Talk Inequality” consultation to shape the UK Oxfam manifesto at New Volunteer House.

 Authors This report was prepared by:

 - Pauleen Amour-Barclay, Research Advisor

 Acknowledgements The authors would like to acknowledge and thank Nina Munday and Elric Honoré from Fife Centre for Equalities for their input into this project.
 Fife Council’s Research Team and Fife Centre for Equalities are extremely grateful to those who participated in this research, including the survey respondents, the organisations who supported the focus groups, and the individuals who attended the focus groups and willingly shared their personal stories.

 Contacts If you have an queries on this report, please contact Nina Munday, Manager, or Elric Honoré, Development Officer, at Fife Centre for Equalities – firstname.lastname@example.org.

 Fife Council’s Research Team are always happy to speak to you about your own research work and either provide guidance, mentoring or more formal support depending on what is required.
 The priority we can give this may change depending on what else we have on, so contact us early if you can.